Water Distribution System

 Project Managers: Burster Iyere, Chris Strock and Jon Low

 In 2005 a deep well was successfully drilled by Sabatek for the Baptist Medical Centre in Obgomoso.
 Prior to that BMCO had been struggling to meet its water needs with several shallow wells that were barely producing, and by purchasing water from an expensive vendor in the city.
-It is impossible to operate a sanitary hospital without an adequate supply of water.
+It is impossible to operate a sanitary hospital without an adequate supply of clean water.